Fajar-RahmadJaya/website-dev/website/src/docs/introduction/overview.md

 ## About KeyTik

 KeyTik is a Python program that uses AutoHotkey to handle many things, including a powerful key mapper and various macros such as clickers and more.
-It comes with comprehensive [key support](/docs/getting-started/key-list/keyboard), including ASCII, ANSI, Unicode, Scan Code, Virtual Keyboard Code, and more.
+It comes with comprehensive [key support](/docs/getting-started/key-list/keyboard), such as ASCII, ANSI, Unicode, Scan Code, Virtual Keyboard Code, and more.

 KeyTik is also packed with [features](/docs/introduction/features) like Bind to Programs and Devices, Assign Shortcuts, Text Format, Hold Format, and more.

 ::: info Note
-If you're satisfied with KeyTik, don't forget to share and give us a star!
+If you like KeyTik, don't forget to share and give it a star!
 :::

 <Adsense />